BryanGrandon/Basic-Project/README.md

 ## Number to binary converter

-The objective is to create a function that is to create a number to binary converter.
+Creates a function that converts a number to its binary representation.

 [![JS](/assets/svg/js.svg)](/javascript/11-number-to-binary-converter.js)